MattAzlin/eve-motor-market/README.md

 ## Install

-1. Download the installer from [Releases](https://github.com/PeanutMotor/eve-motor-market/releases).
+1. Download `EVE Motor Market.exe` from
+   [Releases](https://github.com/PeanutMotor/eve-motor-market/releases).
 2. Run it.
-No administrator rights needed — it installs to your user folder.
-3. Start **EVE Motor Market** from the start menu.
+No installation, no administrator rights, no Python.
+3. Windows will warn you on first launch because the file is not code-signed — click "More info", then "Run anyway".

 Windows 10 or later.
 Nothing else to install.